 PHIL: I’ll stick around for at least one more year.
-I’ve got to make it 30.
+I got to make it 30.

-PHIL: Now you’ve been here 43 years which means I’ve been here exactly two thirds of your ministry.
-And listened probably to ever message you’ve ever given because I listen to all those messages you did on tape before I came.
+PHIL: Now, you’ve been here 43 years, which means I’ve been here exactly two-thirds of your ministry and listened probably to every message you’ve ever given because I listened to all those messages you did on tape before I came.

 JOHN: Before you got here.

 PHIL: And I just have to say it’s an amazing output and so much fresh material, not a lot of recycled outlines and things.
 How do you do that week after week, two sermons a day - I’m sure, you know, it has to become times when it feels like a drudgery to you.
 What do you do when you feel that way?

 JOHN: Well, first, I don’t have a choice because everything I’ve ever said has been recorded, and so I have to keep coming up with new things.
 But it’s never been a drudgery to me.
 It’s a discipline.
 There are times when I would like to do something else.
 It’s a kind of blessed bondage, it’s a ball and chain.
 Any of us who do this - I always think back to this English orator who said the most paralyzing thought he ever had was that he would have to speak twice to the same audience.